Products

 March 17, 2022

-As anyone who works within an industrial setting will know, minimising the risk of injury is essential.
-In addition, the equipment used within environments such as warehouses, manufacturing plants and offshore oil rigs is usually either specially made or very heavy, meaning any damage can be incredibly costly to the company.
+As anyone who works within an industrial setting will know, the equipment used within environments such as warehouses, manufacturing plants and offshore oil rigs is usually either specially made or very heavy, meaning any damage can also be incredibly costly to the company.
 This is especially the case when it comes to the likes of cabling.

 That’s why a solution in the form of drag chains is often called upon to protect such delicate structures.
 Looking similar in appearance to that of a robotic arm, drag chains can take many forms, as flexible structures that provide a protective shield around the cables, so that they won’t become damaged by nearby activity.